davery22/conveyor/README.md

 This facilitates efficient pipelining of IO-intensive work, complementary to `java.util.stream`'s focus on CPU-intensive work.

-Conveyor shares many of the ideals of Reactive Streams, but is reimagined for a world where threads are numerous and blocking is cheap.
-This shift enables approachable interfaces - based on blocking `push` and `pull` - that are practical to understand, implement, and debug.
+Conveyor is largely influenced by Akka Streams, as well as other Reactive APIs like RxJava and RxJS, and related APIs like Kotlin Flows, Go Channels, and Java's own BlockingQueues.
+Conveyor shares many of the ideals of Reactive Streams, but is reimagined for a new world where threads are numerous and blocking is cheap.
+This shift enables interfaces - based on blocking `push` and `pull` - that are more practical to understand, implement, and debug, since the call stack closely aligns with your implementation and usage.

 ---